Bone Daddies London – Ramen in Soho London:

 When our ramen arrived, after taking the statutory photos, I’m afraid I transferred the egg across to my companion.

-He ordered the tonkotsu ramen which comes in a wonderfully creamy rich 20 hour pork bone broth and is served with a slice of chasu pork.
+He ordered the tonkotsu ramen which comes in a wonderfully creamy rich 20-hour pork bone broth and is served with a slice of chasu pork.

 I’d ordered extra shredded chicken with my tantanmen chicken ramen, so despite having passed the eggs over, I struggled to finish the bowl.
 And that was not because I wasn’t enjoying it, but simply because I’d already eaten three softshell crabs.
 My companion was happy though, I think he preferred the spicy heat of my ramen to his own more subtle dish and so he managed to eat what I couldn’t!

-Meanwhile I sipped away on hot sake (more about that later!) and looked around.
+Meanwhile, I sipped away on hot sake (more about that later!) and looked around.
 Oh, and then tried some of their fruit infused sake (very dangerous…shots of fruit juice with a kick!)

 On Peter Street in the heart of Soho, Bone Daddies is perfectly located to pick up lunchtime office traffic as well as evening diners.
-Long bars seat happy diners and the staff are on hand to explain the detail of each dish.
+Long bars seat happy eaters and the staff are on hand to explain the detail of each dish.